decentralized-cloud/infra/README.md

     ./script/edge-cloud start # Creates a cluster using default config unless KIND_CONFIG is defined

     ./script/edge-cloud stop # To tear down the cluster

+### Using Private Docker Images (not from Docker Hub)

+When developing with a K8s cluster via Kind (i.e. K8s inside docker), docker images must be loaded inside the container.
+Images can be pulled from DockerHub however, if you are developing your own image that has not been uploaded to DockerHub must be loaded in.
+This can be achieved using the `kind load` command.
+Examples are shown below.

+    docker save -o my_image_version.tar my_image:version
+    kind load image-archive my_image_version.tar

+Or alternatively, load a local image directly

+    kind load docker-image my_image:version

+*NB: Please make sure that the imagePullPolicy is either set to `IfNotPresent` or `Never` to ensure that the image is pulled locally.*